 Jo-Soo Tang, head of Women of Hope and the HKAHF, adds: “The Chan family has been helping us for many decades and generations and we’re so blessed to have the support of Friends of Asia for this initiative.”

 Women of Hope will be giving a special award called the 'Friends of Asia: Women of Hope Award,' to female golfer Tiffany Chan, who represented Hong Kong at the 2016 Rio Olympics.
 Chan will also begin her post as Friends of Asia’s ambassador.

 “We wanted to start small,” says Chan, “but we are hoping Tiffany can be the first of many athletes that would support our cause and inspire the younger generation to have an interest in sports and other activities that will improve their wellbeing.
 That would save many trips to the hospital.”

 The Women of Hope Awards were established in 2014 to recognise Hong Kong’s influential women who tirelessly champion the calls for social justice for women, children and our community, as well as those who astound our city with their ability to create, inspire and offer hope to all, both at home and abroad.

 Friends of Asia will be matching the proceeds from today’s Women of Hope 2017 Awards Luncheon and is currently rallying support for their UBS Hong Kong Open Charity Cup and Dinner in December.

 See also: Jo Soo-Tang of HKAHF On Giving Back

 Like this story?
-Sign up for our weekly newsletter to get our top stories delivered
+Sign up for our weekly newsletter to get our top tatler_stories delivered